JWork Logo

 Read more ...

-Our editors will inform you whether your blog has been accepted.
-If accepted, you will be required to pay $20 (refer to the "Payments" section).
-Our professional editors will then review your blog, format it into clean HTML code, properly extract and upload images to the jWork server.
-Typically, the blog will appear in https://jwork.org/ in 1-2 days after the payment.
+JWork portal accepts curated articles for publication across many topic categories.
+We apply a small editorial fee for formatting articles according to our standards and to verify URL links inside the content.
+Our professional editors will check your blog, format it to a clean HTML code, properly extract and upload images to the server.
+Typically, the article will appear in https://jwork.org/ in 1-3 days after the payment.

 Copyrights